 ESCROW AGREEMENT

-ESCROW AGREEMENT made this day of January 2001 (the “Escrow Agreement”) or among CITIBANK, N.A. (“Escrow Agent”) and the undersigned SWEETGUM ENERGY LP (“SEL”) and ENRON NORTH AMERICA CORP. (collectively the “Depositors” and individually a “Depositor”).
+ESCROW AGREEMENT made this 2nd day of January 2001 (the “Escrow Agreement”) among CITIBANK, N.A. (“Escrow Agent”) and the undersigned SWEETGUM ENERGY LP (“SEL”) and ENRON NORTH AMERICA CORP. (“ENA”) (collectively the “Depositors” and individually a “Depositor”).

 Depositors and Escrow Agent hereby agree that, in consideration of the mutual promises and covenants contained herein, Escrow Agent shall hold in escrow and shall distribute Escrow Property (as defined herein) in accordance with and subject to the following Instructions and Terms and Conditions: